 Clients in Hobart often want smoother, clearer skin without extended downtime or unnecessary irritation.
 Both Tixel and laser treatments target skin texture, lines, and pigmentation, but they do so in very different ways.
 Understanding those differences is essential before deciding what’s right for your skin.

-Tixel is popular among clients who want to improve skin texture, fine lines, and tone without the use of radiation or light-based devices.
+Tixel is popular among clients who want to improve their skin texture, reduce fine lines, and enhance tone without the use of radiation or light-based devices.
 It uses heat transferred directly through a metal tip, applied momentarily to the skin’s surface.
 Laser treatments, by contrast, use pulses of concentrated light to target skin cells.
 Depending on the type of laser, they may treat pigmentation, broken vessels, or deeper wrinkles.

 Quick Answers About Tixel vs Laser in Hobart